Dr. Michael Lee

 She and her husband Tim have a daughter and an orange cat Brody.
 Dr. Prada enjoys yoga, running, playing tennis, watching classic movies and spending time with family.

 Her veterinary interests include gastroenterology, nutrition and surgery (soft tissue and orthopedics).
 She loves treating and helping with pain/arthritis management in pets and is certified by MediVet to administer fat-derived stem cells.
 She also enjoys working with cats and is a member of AAFP (American Association of Feline Practitioners) along with OVMA and AVMA.
 She loves tackling new cases and continuing to learn more in the veterinary field.
 Lately, she has been working on backyard chicken health and management to help with this growing need.
 She enjoys working with clients and helping them better understand and care for their pets.

 Dr. Jennifer WendtVeterinarian / Email

 Dr. Jennifer Wendt graduated from The Ohio State University Summa Cum Laude with a Bachelor’s of Science degree in Microbiology and Zoology.
 She then pursued a Master’s degree in Public Health-Veterinary Public Health before receiving her Doctorate of Veterinary Medicine.
 After graduating she completed a one-year small animal medicine and surgery internship in Wilmington, Delaware.
 Her veterinary interests include ophthalmology and internal medicine.

 Dr. Wendt grew up in Medina and is a proud graduate of Medina High School.
-She has a wonderful son named Carlo, a lovable cat named Ruthie, and she enjoys boating, swimming, cooking, and being with family.
+She has two wonderful children, a lovable cat named Ruthie, and she enjoys boating, swimming, cooking, and being with family.